Market Mindset? Cost of Education? Announced Tuition?

-You can’t continue to do things the way it was done 25 years ago and expect to continue to be sustainable.
+You can’t continue to do things the way they were done 25 years ago and expect to continue to be sustainable.

 Some schools leaders hear the term “Cost of Education” and think, “That’s certainly different from the tuition we charge,” while a parent may hear “full tuition,” and think, “That’s what it costs to educate my child.”